dirigeants/core/README.md

 # @klasa/core
 This is an early alpha discord library which will be the future core of the Klasa Bot framework.
 This implements a high-level stateful interface over @klasa/rest and @klasa/ws.
 You are bound to come across missing or broken code/types using this alpha library.
-(I even found some unintended types while writing this!s) Please make issues and pull requests to further the development.
+(I even found some unintended types while writing this!)
+Please make issues and pull requests to further the development.

 Simple ping client in typescript
 ```typescript